 The State Attorney also supports identifying new strategies to target youth intervention.
 Based on his experience, determining the contributing factors to criminal behavior in the early stages and providing resources and support systems to change such behavior decreases the likelihood of future encounters with the court system.
 The State Attorney is currently working with all law enforcement agencies, including campus police, to restructure the adult civil citation program to create a uniform set of criteria that can be supported and applied to all non-violent offenders regardless of law enforcement jurisdiction.
-Of note, County staff is preparing a status report that details the new program for presentation to the Board at the September 26, 2017 meeting.
+The State Attorney will present the modified Program to the Public Safety Coordinating Council at their October 17 meeting.
+County staff will prepare a status report detailing the modified program for presentation to the Board at the November 14, 2017 regular meeting.